 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Kris is from Indonesia.
+She has 1 child.
 She needs a loan of $150 to purchase sugar, rice, instant noodles in bulk .

 Kris supplements her husband’s income by operating a small grocery stand.
 Because of a lack of investment capital, she is limited by the amounts and variety of products she can sell.
 Her goal is to expand her business in order to increase profits and improve living conditions for her family.